cernydgit/Giacom/readme.md

 * In-process messaging uses the **Wolverine** library (more ambitious and minimal boilerplate compared to **MediatR**).
 * Mapping is done with **Mapster** for performance and flexibility (faster and more extensible than **AutoMapper**).
 * Basic diagnostics are provided by [DiagnosticsMiddleware](Giacom.Cdr.Api/Application/Common/Wolverine/DiagnosticsMiddleware.cs).

+Since this is a small project, this solution may seem like over-engineering.
+My aim was to demonstrate how I would approach a real project, assuming it would continue to develop and grow quickly.

 ## Tests